-These free, online, interactive modules, delivered by Parkinson's UK, will support GPs in the process of initial assessment and referral focussing on the GP and patient perspective
+These free, online, interactive modules, delivered by Parkinson's Excellence Network, will support GPs in the process of initial assessment and referral focussing on the GP and patient perspective

 Who is the course for?